mshanemc/github-via-pat/README.md

 # buildpack for private repo access

 based on this: <https://coolaj86.com/articles/vanilla-devops-git-credentials-cheatsheet/>

-I'm making it possible to authenticate to github repos from process.exec
+I'm making it possible to authenticate to github repos from executable scripts

+The main intended use for this is to support private repos on <https://github.com/mshanemc/deploy-to-sfdx> but it's a buildpack so use it for whatever you like.

 ## Usage